 Excellent recreational sports facilities and programs, including intramural athletics, are available to medical students in West Lafayette.
 Students can also enjoy the Schwartz Tennis Center, Aquatics Center, the Meeker Climbing Wall and an extensive, scenic trail system nearby for biking and jogging.

 The nation’s most competitive residency programs seek well-rounded medical students who demonstrate an ability to balance work with a meaningful life outside the classroom.
 Recreation activities, including student mentoring, civic engagement, athletics and hobbies help relieve stress and return students refreshed to academic work.
 IU School of Medicine’s West Lafayette campus offers a variety of participation opportunities, including Medical Student Council, Student Interest Groups and Committees.

 Intramural sports are among the most popular ways to get involved on-campus.
-The Intramural Sports program provides the opportunity for structured individual, dual and/or team leagues, tournaments, and events in more than 40 sport offerings.
-Each year approximately 18,000 students participate, including 300 basketball teams, 250 flag football teams, 230 sand volleyball teams, 180 outdoor and indoor soccer teams, and 180 softball teams.
-Medical students participate in the graduate, faculty and staff level division.
+The Intramural Sports program provides the opportunity for structured individual, dual and/or team leagues, tournaments, and events in many sports.
+Each year, numerous students participate in basketball teams, flag football teams, sand volleyball teams, outdoor and indoor soccer teams and softball teams.
+Medical students can participate in the graduate, faculty and staff level division.